 The Vice President for Academic Affairs is responsible for all that relates to the academic life of the university.
-In this context, the Vice President for Academic Affairs manages the colleges, departments and units whose primary purpose is delivery or support of academic programs, and provides leadership for faculty and academic staff.
-In accordance with Fontbonne University's policies and procedures, the Vice President for Academic Affairs is authorized to:

-- 1. Report directly to the President and serve as a member of the President's Cabinet; - 2.
-Advise the President on University-wide programmatic, operational, budgetary, planning, and policy matters with special emphasis in the academic affairs area; - 3.
-Supervise the curriculum and delivery of academic and support programs in order to enhance the learning environment for students in all programs: traditional, evening, and international; - 4.
-Advocate for the faculty, supervise the professional development of University faculty members, conduct performance evaluations, oversee selection processes and affirmative action matters pertaining to personnel, and make personnel recommendations to the President; - 5.
-Coordinate the major priorities for academic units in relation to ongoing strategic planning initiatives and the core documents of the University, encouraging collaborative and interdisciplinary activities, resolving conflicts, and promoting the academic life of the University; and - 6.
-Undertake additional assignments at the discretion of the President.
+In this context, the Vice President for Academic Affairs manages the colleges, departments and units whose primary purpose is delivery or support of academic programs and provides leadership for faculty and academic staff.
+In accordance with Fontbonne University's policies and procedures, the Vice President for Academic Affairs is authorized to advise the President on University-wide programmatic, operational, budgetary, planning, and policy matters with special emphasis in the academic affairs area; supervise the curriculum and delivery of academic and support programs in order to enhance the learning environment for students in all programs: traditional, evening, and international; advocate for the faculty, supervise the professional development of University faculty members, conduct performance evaluations, oversee selection processes and affirmative action matters pertaining to personnel, and make personnel recommendations to the President; coordinate the major priorities for academic units in relation to ongoing strategic planning initiatives and the core documents of the University, encouraging collaborative and interdisciplinary activities, resolving conflicts, and promoting the academic life of the University; and undertake additional assignments at the discretion of the President.